Sunday 11 November 2018

 In the event of unduly inclement weather, this event will take place in Troon Concert Hall.

-Immediately after the Service of Remembrance at the War Memorial, the season of Remembrance comes to a close with an ecumenical worship service hosted by Troon Old.
-The joint congregations of Troon Church of the Nazarene, St Meddan’s Parish Church, St Ninian’s Scottish Episcopal Church and Troon Old Parish Church will be led in worship by clergy from all four churches, with participation by members of Royal British Legion Scotland and the uniformed organisations.
-The preacher will be Rev Derek Peat of St Meddan’s Parish Church.
+Immediately after the Service of Remembrance at the War Memorial, there will be an ecumenical worship service for the community of Troon, hosted by Troon Old.
+The joint congregations of St Ninian’s Scottish Episcopal Church and Troon Old Parish Church will share worship, with participation by members of Royal British Legion Scotland and the uniformed organisations.

 All attending the ceremony at the War Memorial are warmly welcomed to come in out of the cold and share in this special church service, followed by tea and coffee in the Church Hall.

 Members of the congregation not attending the War Memorial should note that morning service will be delayed from its usual starting time of 10:30am.